TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 5/Acts 5.13.md

 ---

-But of the rest durst no man join himself to them: howbeit the people magnified them;
+None of the rest dared to join them, however the people honored them.